 - Access your email via office.com (login with NSID@usask.ca and password).

-Your phone can be used to scan documents using the OneDrive mobile app.
-This is a great feature while on the go.
+If you are not able to access a campus scanner, your phone can be used to scan documents using the OneDrive mobile app.
+This is a great feature while on the go!

 PAWS quick tips

 - Use PAWS to update your profile with the university, including your preferred name, email aliases and contact information.

 - Your PAWS menu already includes content channels that are available to you based on your role at the university.
 Learn how to add additional channels you may be interested in.